Make a Cross-Stitch

 Cross-Stitch Pattern Generator

-Generate the actual counted chart with DMC matching, backstitch, confetti reduction, and PDF export.
+Generate the actual counted chart from a photo with DMC matching, backstitch, confetti reduction, and PDF export.

-Detailed tutorial on image choice, stitch counts, DMC colors, confetti, and exporting your pattern.
+Tutorial on image choice, stitch counts, DMC colors, confetti, and exporting.